Sgezgin/travelvize2/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Admin Panel

+This project includes a built-in admin panel for managing country visa information:

+1. Access the admin panel at `/admin` (e.g., http://localhost:3000/admin)
+2. Login with:
+   - Username: `admin`
+   - Password: `password`
+3. Edit country content using the markdown editor
+4. Save changes to update the content

+For detailed instructions, see [ADMIN_GUIDE.md](ADMIN_GUIDE.md).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: